 Australian Cricketing Great

 Rodney Hogg, former Australian cricketing great, has become an established corporate and motivational speaker.
 His stories and real-life experiences are told with great aplomb and enthusiasm.
-Even if you are not a cricket or general sporting fan you will appreciate this gentleman's anecdotes and tremendous sense of humour and humility.
+Even if you are not a a cricket or general sporting fan you will appreciate this gentleman's anecdotes and a tremendous sense of humour and humility.